 You can license clips, music and photographs to include in your video content without obtaining all rights to them as long as you obtain rights broad enough to permit use in revisions of your work and distribution of your work (and any revisions of it) by any form of distribution.
 See the Development Agreement for the detailed rights you give us in your script or video content.
 It's your responsibility to ensure that your rights in your script or video permit you to give us those rights.

 One way to ensure that you have all rights to your script or video content is to upload content that is 100% new and original to you.
 You should also get releases from all actors that appear in your video or provide voiceovers, and from anyone else that helped you create your work.

 Amazon Studios provides a free Music Library and Sound Effects Library containing thousands of tracks that you may use in the production of video content uploaded to the site.
 Please note that you may not use these libraries for any other work, or a project uploaded to a different site.

 You may also use original music, created by you or someone you ask to help you.
 By original, we mean truly new music that is not a remix or a cover and that does not sample other music.
 If someone creates original music for your work, you should have them sign a music release.
 (For example, see the "Test movie music release form" below.)
 This also applies to sound effects.

 You also can license music and sound effects from companies, but you will need to get a written license agreement and ensure that you obtain rights broad enough to permit all of the uses described above.
-We have provided some links to music and sound licensors that may have appropriate music on the Getting Started page.

 You can use photographs that you take yourself or that you ask someone to take for you.
 You can also use your own drawings and other images you make.
 However, if someone takes a photograph or creates a drawing or other image for you, you should have them sign a release.
 (For example, see the "Photo/footage release form" below.)
 Altering a photograph or image with a program such as Photoshop, for example, does not necessarily alter the underlying rights to that image.